Aventurine Gemstone Information

 About Aventurine - History and Introduction

 Aventurine is a variety of chalcedony quartz characterized by its translucency and sparkly metallic inclusions.
-Glittery inclusions are typically composed of Muscovite mica, which usually result in medium to dark green Aventurine stones with a silvery green or blue sheen.
-The metallic inclusions give Aventurine Quartz a unique sparkling iridescent effect, known as Aventurescence.
-In addition to Muscovite mica, Hematite or goethite may also be included which also yields iridescent properties.
+Glittery inclusions are typically composed of muscovite mica, which usually results in medium to dark green aventurine stones with a silvery green or blue sheen.
+The metallic inclusions give aventurine quartz a unique sparkling iridescent effect, known as aventurescence.
+In addition to muscovite mica, hematite or goethite may also be included, which also yields iridescence.

-Aventurine typically ranges from light to dark green color.
-Aventurine's color is caused by trace elements of fuschite in otherwise colorless quartz.
-Fuschite is a chromium-rich variety of muscovite.
-Aventurine is often so heavily included with fuschite, that it is technically defined as a rock and not a mineral.
-Despite this technicality, Aventurine is still classified as quartz by most, considering fuschite only as an inclusion within quartz.
+Aventurine typically ranges from light to dark-green in color.
+Aventurine's color is caused by trace elements of fuchsite in otherwise colorless quartz.
+Fuchsite is a chromium-rich variety of muscovite.
+Aventurine is often so heavily included with fuchsite, that it is technically defined as a rock and not a mineral.
+Despite this technicality, aventurine is still classified as quartz by most, who consider fuchsite to be only an inclusion within the quartz.

-Aventurine's unique optical phenomena of 'Aventurescence' ranges in intensity from weak to intense.
+Aventurine's unique optical phenomenon of 'aventurescence' ranges in intensity from weak to intense.
 The level of intensity depends on the density and size of metallic inclusions.
-The body color of Aventurine also varies depending on inclusions.
-In fact, most Aventurine quartz appear banded and exhibit noticeable lighter and darker color zones.
-Aventurine has a grainy texture in rough state, but displays an attractive, soft and dull vitreous luster when polished.
-Aventurine Quartz is sometimes confused with Aventurine Feldspar, but feldspar occurs orange to red and have a higher level of transparency, which makes them easily distinguishable from one another.
-Aventurine Feldspar is now commonly referred to as 'Sunstone', leaving the name 'Aventurine' to refer primarily to the quartz variety.
+The body color of aventurine also varies depending on inclusions.
+In fact, most aventurine quartz appears banded and exhibits noticeable lighter and darker color zones.
+Aventurine has a grainy texture in its rough state, but displays an attractive, soft and dull vitreous luster when polished.
+Aventurine quartz is sometimes confused with aventurine feldspar, but feldspar occurs orange to red and has a higher level of transparency, which makes it easily distinguishable.
+Aventurine feldspar is now commonly referred to as 'sunstone', leaving the name 'aventurine' to refer primarily to the quartz variety.

-Quartz has been used for centuries as gemstones and other ornamental objects.
+Quartz has been used for centuries for gemstones and other ornamental objects.
 Some of the earliest known primitive tools were composed of quartz and discovered in Ethiopia's Omo Valley.
-Many of the tools date back more than two and a half million years and were found to be constructed from Aventurine Quartz.
-Aventurine is a superior material for tool-making because of its excellent hardness, and it has an isotropic brittleness that allows them to be shaped relatively easily with dexterity.
+Many of the tools date back more than two and a half million years and were found to be constructed from aventurine quartz.
+Aventurine is a superior material for tool-making because of its excellent hardness and also its isotropic brittleness that allows it to be shaped relatively easily.

 Identifying Aventurine Back to Top

-Aventurine may be easily confused with malachite and jade, but only by appearance as both are much softer than Aventurine Quartz.
-The term 'Indian Jade' is often incorrectly applied when referring to Aventurine.
+Aventurine may be easily confused with malachite and jade, but only by appearance, since both are much softer than aventurine quartz.
+The term 'Indian jade' is often incorrectly applied when referring to Aventurine.

 Aventurine Origin and Gemstone Sources Back to Top